smartcontractkit/chainlink-testing-framework/charts/geth-prysm/README.md

 3. Run `./reinstall-eth2.sh`

 That script will use `Helm` to stop any existing deployment, remove PV and PVC, run lint, prepare a package and install a it.

+Then you should wait for `chain-ready` container to become ready, as that will mean that chain started to produce blocks.
+You can check it's logs to see current latest unfinalized block.